-The Brockton Enterprise reports this week that fuel supplier inadvertently filled an underground gas tank with diesel fuel, rendering dozens of cars in town inoperable.
+The Brockton Enterprise reports that a fuel supplier inadvertently filled an underground gas tank with diesel fuel, rendering dozens of cars in town inoperable.
 We talked to AAA Car Doctor John Paul and Car Talk about the issue to learn what you can do if it happens.

 According to an interview the Enterprise conducted, it appears that somehow, diesel fuel ended up in the station’s underground gasoline storage tank.
 “Apparently they put diesel gasoline in the ground and pumped it out as regular.
 Now people’s cars are dead,” Jason Hopkins told the Enterprise, after his 2013 Nissan Pathfinder‘s Check Engine light came on.
 Hopkins works as a mechanic at a nearby garage.